Destrose: 2006–2012: Formation and singles

 Destrose's song "Skykiller" was included on the January 15, 2011 compilation Iron Angel in preparation for their January 22 performance at the two-day Iron Angel Live event alongside other female metal acts such as Ancient Myth, Taia and Dazzle Vision.
-The band recruited vocalist Nene and drummer Nana in March 2011.
-Nene is also a fortuneteller and would give tarot card readings at concerts.
+With the departures of Akane and Emi in March, the band recruited vocalist Nene and drummer Nana.
+Nene was also a fortuneteller and would give tarot card readings at concerts.
 The single "Deathless Memories" was released on May 25 and reached number 8 on Oricon's independent singles chart.
-Destrose announced they would temporary suspend activities after their September 25 concert at Meguro Live Station and that it would be their last with Nene, Nana and guitarist Satty.
+Destrose announced they would temporary suspend activities after their September 25 concert at Meguro Live Station and that it would be their last with Satty, Nene and Nana.
+Ami also left and briefly reunited with Akane to form the band Pinkish Crown.
 Bassist Miho joined Destrose on November 11.
 Marina joined about a week later and would become their longest serving vocalist.
+Guitarist Hanako also joined that month.

 Destrose resumed activities after the January 9, 2012 Women's Power 20th Anniversary concert, where they played alongside Show-Ya, Aldious and Babymetal.
 Two days later, drummer Haruna officially joined the band.
-They released "Fenixx -To Revive-" on March 28, which reached number 7 on the indie chart.
+The band signed with Flying Cat Records and released "Fenixx -To Revive-" on March 28, which reached number 7 on the indie chart.
 Its title is not only a reference to the band resuming, but also refers to Japan's recovery from the March 2011 Great East Japan Earthquake.
-Guitarist Narumi officially joined the band on June 1.
+After the departure of Hanako, guitarist Narumi officially joined the band on June 1.
 The single "Nostphilia", coined by combining "nostalgia" and "philia", was released on November 14.